 11. For dog walks: Mappleton

-Another of the quieter seaside spots on the Yorkshire Coast, Mappleton Beach is dog friendly all year round, making it the perfect place to take your pup for a summer stroll.
+Another of the quieter seaside spots on the Yorkshire Coast, Mappleton Beach is one of the few beaches in Yorkshire which is dog friendly all year round, making it the perfect place to take your pup for a summer stroll.
 The beach is perfect for locals thanks to the pebble and sand beach that deters sunbathers, and where it lacks in attractions, it gains in beauty – with stunning wildflowers blooming on top of its cliffs, vast views out to sea and dramatic looking cliffs edging the beach.